onionpancakes/chassis/README.md

 ## Element Vector Allocation is Small

-Element vector allocation accounts for ~5% of the runtime cost.
+Element vector allocation accounts for a small % of the runtime cost.

 ```clojure
 user=> (quick-bench (page-doall data-mid))